 Create Brainstorming Sessions and Let the Young Members Be the Stars

 Brainstorming is the perfect opportunity to discover the dynamic ideas your young team members have.
 Let them be the most important voices during these sessions and stress the value of their unique ideas in moving your organization forward and accomplishing the projects assigned to you.
 Demonstrate leadership agility by deliberately involving them more in the critical processes of operations.

 Let Go of Underperforming Employees

 Underperforming employees do not only compromise the output of the organization but they also create a toxic environment for young employees who work hard to establish their place in the organization.
 When such employees are retained, new and young team members may develop a negative mentality about the “true” value of work in the organization.
-As a leader, you need to make sure that everybody in the team, particularly the young ones, are growing to their fullest potential – it’s an impossible goal to attain if you keep on holding on to the bad fruit in the basket.
+Good business advice for leaders is to make sure that everybody in the team, particularly the young ones, are growing to their fullest potential – it’s an impossible goal to attain if you keep on holding on to the bad fruit in the basket.

 The youth possess “a temper of the will, a quality of imagination, a predominance of courage over timidity, of the appetite for adventure over the love of ease,” to quote the late U.S. Senator Robert F. Kennedy.
 Remember this when you see the millennials on your team because when you manage them properly, all those inherent qualities will manifest and reinvigorate your operations.

 Salma El-Shurafa is an experienced Executive Coach and founder of The Pathway Project.
 She is a Professional Certified Coach by the International Coaching Federation (ICF), a Certified Professional Co-Active Coach from The Coaches Training Institute (CTI) and a graduate of CTI’s Co-Active Leadership program.